Upcoming Webinars and Programs

 Speakers will include:

-- Kevin Brown, Willoughby Chair, University of South Carolina School of Law and Richard S. Melvin Emeritus Professor at Indiana University Maurer School of Law
+Kevin Brown is the Professor and Chairholder of the Mitchell Willoughby, Endowed Professorship University of South Carolina School of Law & Richard S. Melvin Emeritus Professor Indiana University Maurer School of Law.

 Who We Are